gggaspar/helios-translation/README.md

 ### Patching is very sensible to upstream
-   The main problem with this patching approach is: since, for some reason, the original English text strings are dispersed throughout everywhere in the code, every single time the original Helios code is modified upstream there is a major change that the translation patch will be broken as well.
+   The main problem with this patching approach is: since, for some reason, the original English text strings are dispersed everywhere in the code, every single time the original Helios code is modified upstream there is a major chance that the translation patch will be broken as well.
 And a broken translation patch will fail to fully tag the text strings.
 That makes it rather difficult to keep this effort in sync with upstream modifications (which currently do not seem to happen very often).
 That is the main reason why an _helios-server_ version is provided in here as well: it is a version of Helios that is known to be compatible with the translation patch and the instructions provided herein.
+The ideal situation is for the original Helios code to already provide the strings properly tagged for translation.

 ## Notes on translation